David Malone Memories

 Des hommages ont déjà été rendus à David ailleurs.
 C'est l'occasion pour sa famille et ses amis de partager leurs souvenirs et, ce faisant, de nous aider tous à célébrer la vie extraordinaire de cet homme exceptionnel.

-Speakers / Haut-parleurs
+Speakers / Intervenants

 Welcome / Bienvenue